atharvm416/AWS_Internship_Report/README.md

-# AWS_Internship_Report
+# AWS Cloud Virtual Internship
-Detailed description on the AWS Cloud Virtual Internship provided by AWS Academy and Edu-skill
+ .
+Note: For a detailed description, review the 19UCS084_Atharv_Mannur.docx file, which you will find in the same repository.